The Scoop: What to Know About Overseas Adventure Tours (OAT)

 Credibility Check

 Overseas Adventure Travel is BBB accredited with a rating of A+.
 It’s an active member of the United States Tour Operators Association (USTOA).
-The OAT website posts verified guest reviews on each tour page (sometimes with hundreds of reviews) so it’s easy to see what past travelers think of each trip.
+The OAT website posts verified guest reviews on each tour page (sometimes with hundreds of reviews) so it’s easy to see what past travelers think of each tour.

 Tour Destinations